Mary had a little lamb . . . or two

 ewes is more common to make sure lambing is not too spread out.

 Seven to 8 month old ram lambs that have achieved approximately

 50 percent of their mature size can be used for breeding.
 Ram lambs are usually put in with fewer ewes, 15 to 25.
 It's best not to mix young rams with mature rams.
-Some rams may show a preference for ewes of their own breed or kind.
+Some rams may show a preference for ewes of their own breed or kind and vice versa.

-Artificial insemination (AI) is much more difficult in sheep than other livestock for several reasons.
+Artificial insemination (AI) is less common and much more difficult in sheep than other livestock for several reasons.
 The ewe has a more complicated cervix than other animals, making it difficult to pass a standard insemination rod through her many cervical rings.
 Ewes show fewer visible signs of estrus, making heat detection more difficult.
-A teaser ram is often used to detect heat.
+A teaser ram is often used to detect heat or timed insemations are done, after the ewes have been prepped with artificial hormones.
 However, good conception rates are possible when ewes are inseminated with fresh semen deep into the vagina.
 Good results can also be achieved if frozen semen is injected